lewagon/dotfiles/05-Rails/04-Rails-watch-list/02-Watch-List/README.md

 rspec spec/models                # Launch tests
 ```

-Before starting to code, don't forget to setup your Rails app for Front-end, like in this morning's lecture let's add Bootstrap and it's JavaScript dependencies
+Before starting to code, don't forget to setup your Rails app for Front-end, like in this morning's lecture let's add Bootstrap and its JavaScript dependencies

 ```bash
 yarn add bootstrap jquery popper.js